 5 Star: A high level of engagement (score of 6 to 14).
 This recipient opens or clicks your campaigns very consistently.

 Member ratings are great for segmenting your list based on engagement levels.
-You can send a special campaign to your most loyal subscribers, or even send a "come back" campaign to your least engaged subscribers.
+You can send a special campaign to your most loyal subscribers, or even send a campaign to your least engaged subscribers that asks them to re-engage with you.

 |Was this article helpful?||